 8. Prune like a pro

-It’s almost impossible to kill a rose bush by overpruning, but if you follow a few simple rules, the results will look more professional and result in a healthier plant.
-“Modern roses don’t need as much pruning as most people think.
-However, an established rose bush appreciates a basic pruning in early spring,” says Bedard.
+It’s almost impossible to kill a rose bush by overpruning.
+But, if you follow a few simple rules, the results will look more professional and result in a healthier plant.
+Many newer rose varieties don’t require much —if any—pruning.
+A good pair of bypass pruners (not anvil style) and rose pruning gloves can make the job even easier.

 9. Keep them healthy

 The best way to prevent rose diseases is to choose disease-resistant varieties.
 These roses are bred and selected to resist the most common rose afflictions, including powdery mildew and black spot.

 Powdery mildew typically appears during the summer, especially when the days are hot and dry and the nights are cool and wet.
 The tell-tale signs include leaves that curl and twist and the development of a white, powdery down on the leaves.
 To avoid powdery mildew, water plants at ground level in the morning, since wet leaves (especially overnight) provide the perfect growing environment.
 Pruning a rose bush to allow air to circulate through the foliage also helps prevent this powdery growth.

 This rose bush has been damaged by powdery mildew.
 Photo by: Amelia Martin / Shutterstock.

 Black spot is a waterborne fungal disease.
 It appears as circular black or brown spots on the top side of leaves.
 It starts toward the bottom of a bush and works its way up, eventually causing defoliation.
 Prevent this disease the same way you prevent powdery mildew: by improving air circulation around and through the plant, and watering at ground level.
 A simple mixture of baking soda and horticultural oil can help fight the spread of black spot.
 You can also use an organic 3-in-1 fungicide.
 (Also see: Rose Woes: Black Spot).